derintolu/realsatisfied-blocks/README.md

 # RealSatisfied Blocks

-**Version:** 1.4.0
+**Version:** 1.0.0
 **Requires WordPress:** 5.4+
 **Tested up to:** WordPress 6.7
 **License:** GPLv2 or later

 A **standalone** WordPress plugin providing Gutenberg blocks for displaying RealSatisfied office and agent data with modern WordPress Interactivity API. **No dependencies required.**

-## 🎉 Now Completely Standalone!
+## 🎉 Now Completely Standalone

-As of version 1.4.0, this plugin no longer requires the legacy RealSatisfied Review Widget plugin.
-All functionality has been rebuilt as a modern, self-contained Gutenberg blocks plugin.
+As of version 1.0.0, this plugin is completely standalone and requires no external dependencies.
+All functionality has been built as modern, self-contained Gutenberg blocks.

 ## Overview